Backup Minimalism

 Here's how I do that.
 Let's say I have an image that started life as a 35mm neg and was then scanned at 14bit x 4000 ppi.
 That's a 120 MB file.
 With layers and channels in PS but dumbed down to 8-bit for printing, that still typically between 100 and 250 MBs.
 Even my dSLR edits average perhaps 75 MB.

-These printer-ready files are perfect for last-resort CD/DVD backups.
-Assuming they've reached their final edit, should it ever come to pass that I have no other copy of an image, I can still do what I need to do with the file - print and make on-line jpegs.
+These JPEG files are perfect for last-resort CD/DVD backups.
+Assuming they've reached their final edit, should it ever come to pass that I have no other copy of an image, I can still do what I need to do with the file – print and make on-line jpegs.